DTJF/fbdoc/src/doc/Examples.md

 Variables Declaration  {#SecExaDim}
 =====================

-A varible declaration in a FreeBasic source code is in human readable words (making it easy to understand the code) and may look like
+A varible declaration in a FreeBASIC source code is in human readable words (making it easy to understand the code) and may look like

 ~~~{.bas}